pacha/vem-tabline/README.md

 `g:vem_tabline_multiwindow_mode` to 0 as explained in
 [Configuration](#configuration).

-**Note**: Vem Tabline is one component of a larger Vim configuration project named Vem, so the name is not a typo :) You can use Vem Tabline completely independently from the parent project though.
-(Vem is still in the works but will be released under the MIT license when all its parts are completed.)
-Other components of the project are:
+**Note**: Vem Tabline is a component of a bigger Vim configuration setup named [Vem](https://www.vem-editor.org).
+Hence the plugin name.
+In any case, Vem Tabline can be used totally independently from the Vem project.
+Other components of Vem are:

 * [Vem Statusline](https://github.com/pacha/vem-statusline): A light
   statusline for Vim.